Team-Tea-Time/teamteatime.net/src/content/docs/laravel-forum/6.x/general/index.md

 Aside from compatibility with Laravel 11, Laravel Forum 6 comes with a number of improvements such as a more robust iteration of the UI presets feature introduced in 5.6.0.
 It also ships with a brand new Livewire integration and accompanying Tailwind-styled UI preset.

-This version continues the philosophy of previous ones: a lean foundation for building forums on top of Laravel.
+This version continues the philosophy of previous ones: it delivers a lean foundation for building forums on top of Laravel.

 If you're looking for a more feature-complete forum solution built on Illuminate (the collection of components that power Laravel), take a look at [Flarum](http://flarum.org/) as an alternative.